Menu

 Make time for mindfulness – especially us adults..

-Right now much of the personal time that used to be part of our daily routines — commutes, time alone at home, going to the shop — is not available.
+Right now much of the personal time that is part of our daily routines — commutes, time alone at home, going to the shop — can seem very limiting.
 This means it’s extra important to be intentional about creating space to recharge.
 Deciding to set time aside each day to practice mindful activities is a great place to start,

 “The morning, before everyone is awake, can be a great time to really ground yourself.”
 Morning mindfulness can help set the tone for the day.
 “Do deep breathing, meditate, exercise, whatever mindfulness activity works for you,” Mindfulness doesn’t have to be elaborate: “You can try mindful eating or mindful drinking with a cup of coffee.
 Sit there and just be in the moment.
 That’s mindfulness.
 Taking five minutes to do that before the day begins is even more important now because this is not our typical routine and we’re going to feel very, very out of sorts.”